Today I’d like to introduce you to Excel’s OFFSET Function with 3 real-life examples.

 You have to shift your entire table range to the right by one column if you want to add a new lookup value or you need to change your data structure if you’d like to use another column as the lookup value.

-Well, Match function searches for a specified item in a range of cells and then returns the relative position of that item in the range.
+Well, the Match function searches for a specified item in a range of cells and then returns the relative position of that item in the range.

 Let’s take range B3:B8 from Figure 2.1 (which shows revenue of different countries in different years) as an example.

 Formula “=MATCH (“USA”, B3:B8, 0)” will return 1 since USA is the first item in the range (see cell B10 and C10).

 For another range C2:F2, the formula “=MATCH (2015, C2:F2, 0)” returns 3 as 2015 is the third item in the range (see cell B11 and C11).